kianoding/From-Spreadsheet-to-Garment-Tag/README.md

-# From Spreadsheet to Ad-Hoc-Doc 1.0
+# From Spreadsheet to Garment Tag 👗🏷️

 INFO664: Programming for Cultural Heritage
 Pratt Institute, Fall 2025